Tom Holland (author): Podcast

+Holland presents a podcast with historian Dominic Sandbrook, called The Rest Is History, launched in 2020.
+It is the highest-ranked UK history podcast on Spotify and Apple, and in the top 10 in the US charts.
+By August 2026 it had issued 800 episodes.
+In 2024, The Wall Street Journal stated it achieved 11 million downloads a month, 1.2 million monthly YouTube views and 45,000 paying subscribers.
+In 2024, it was estimated that Holland earned nearly $100,000 a month.
+The series received the 2023 President's Medal from the British Academy, the first time this had been awarded to a podcast.

 Activism

 Conservation

 Holland has campaigned and written articles in support of measures to save London's disappearing hedgehog population.

 He is an opponent of the proposed Stonehenge road tunnel and other development projects that threaten landscapes around Britain's historic sites and since 2018 has been president of the Stonehenge Alliance, a group dedicated to stopping construction of the tunnel (or at least convincing the government to redesign it from the planned 1.8 miles in length to a longer, deep bored tunnel of at least 2.8 miles that would be less obtrusive to the World Heritage Site).
 In 2017 he said of the Stonehenge tunnel: "The issue is whether Stonehenge exists to provide a tourist experience, or whether it is something more significant, both historically and spiritually.
 It has stood there for 4,500 years.
 And up to now, no one's thought of injecting enormous quantities of concrete into the landscape and permanently disfiguring it."